slytomcat/yandex-disk-simulator/README.md

 **GOOD IDEA**

-To use it as yandex-disk simulator consider renaming the *yandex-disk-similator* to *yandex-disk* and put it in the PATH before the original yandex-disk (if it is installed).
+To use it as yandex-disk simulator consider renaming the *yandex-disk-similator* to *yandex-disk* and put it in the PATH before the original yandex-disk utility (if it is installed).